cpiyush170/js-handbook/README.md

 It means that Javascript can only execute one command at a time, and that too in a specific order.

 ![Javascript Execution Context](https://miro.medium.com/max/700/1*CuL8xsqLb1GhpuHgmDKk0A.png)

+Whenever a javascript code is executed a **Global Execution Context** is created.
+It has two parts and we know them by memory and code components.
+This execution context is created in two phases.

+1. **Memory Creation Phase** -